al3xandr3/al3xandr3.github.io/_posts/2014-07-30-data-analysis-mindset.md

 ## Guesstimate

-Imagine you toying around with some idea and come up with a new question, whats the size of that, whats the total impact, could this be relevant, i wonder how many times this happen.
+Imagine you toying around with some idea and come up with a new question, whats the size of that, whats the total impact, could this be relevant, i wonder how many times this happens ?

 "I would imagine to be very low" - For example.
 This is a guesstimate, even if very somewhat vague, is the quickest, intuition driven way to size up something.